cindyward1/cindys_airbnb/README.md

 ### User stories for the landlord:
 * As a landlord, I want to be able to create a uniquely named, secure landlord account and have my registration confirmed via email.
-* As a landlord, I want to list my rental including rental description, address, rental rate, and miscellaneous requirements.
+* As a landlord, I want to list my rentals including rental description, address, rental rate, and miscellaneous amenities.
 I then want to be able to maintain or delete my listing.
-* As a landlord, I want to optionally be able to upload a photo of my rental.
+* As a landlord, I want to optionally be able to upload a photo of each rental.
-* As a landlord, I want to keep track of the YTD and future reservations for my rental.
+* As a landlord, I want to keep track of the YTD and future reservations for my rentals.
-* As a landlord, I want to receive an email message when my rental is reserved by a renter.
+* As a landlord, I want to receive an email message when each rental is reserved by a renter.
 * As a landlord, I want to be able to rate and make comments about renters.
-* As a landlord, I want to be able to respond to comments made about me and my rental.
-* As a landlord, I want to be able to see the ratings and comments of others about renters.
+* As a landlord, I want to be able to see the ratings and comments of others about renters who have or have had reservations for my rentals.

 ### User stories for the renter:
 * As a renter, I want to be able to create a secure renter account and have my registration confirmed via email.